EmmanuellaBudu/SCAMP-Assesment/README.md

-# SCAMP-Assesment
+# SCAMP-Assessment
-Assesment for SCAMP
+Assessment for SCAMP